 Your Action Research Report

 Reading Examples of Action Research Reports from university programs will help you think about the many ways in which people have organized their writing about their action research.
 It is an effective way to get past writer's block.
 You have done the work; now you need to share your story in the most compelling way you can.
 Read a few examples from different universities and see what style seems right for your audience.

-Center for Collaborative Action Research, Pepperdine University
+Center for Collaborative Action Research

 Center for Practitioner Research at National Louis University